TesheMaximillan/hello-rails-backend/README.md

 * Create a table for storing your messages and create 5 different greetings.
 * Create an API endpoint that selects a random greeting from your table (you will need a controller with an action an rails route).
 ***
-* Create a new React app called 'hello-react-front-end'
-* Initialize your project with Git.
-* Create the App component with react-router.
-* Create the Greeting component that will display a greeting.
-Set it up as a route in your App component.
-* Create a store, an action and a reducer that will connect to you API endpont to get the random greeting.
-* Display the random greeting in your Greeting component.

 ### Technical Requirements:
 ***